heyqule/enemy_race_manager/README.md

 Youtube: [https://youtu.be/phLRReAjxHA?t=12](https://youtu.be/phLRReAjxHA?t=12)

 Default
 * using base game autoplace.
 All races are mixed together.
+Each race are grouped base on surface conditions.

 2 races split